anu1293/simple-messenger-system/README.md

     /groups/{operation}/members -> api to add or remove users from a group, user/group should be registered in the system before they are being added, provide user_ids of the users in an array who you want to add or remove.  operation=ADD|REMOVE

-postman API collection can be imported from api-spec.yaml file directly
+# postman API collection
+Can be imported from api-spec.yaml file directly

+# Built Using
+1. JAVA
+2. SPRING BOOT 6
+3. SPRING SECURITY 6
+4. JWT token
+5. H2 DB
+6. DOCKER
+7. OPEN API 3.0
+8. JPA
+9. Gradle 8